Claims We Pursue

 Another example of excessive trading occurs when a financial advisor recommends selling one security (oftentimes a mutual fund) and purchasing another mutual fund offered by a different mutual fund issuer within a short period of time.
 The transactions, which are commonly referred to as “Swaps” or “Switches,” may not present any benefit to the client and may only present a financial benefit for the financial advisor.

-The Wolper Law Firm has extensive experience with claims involving churning and excessive trading.
-If you believe that your financial advisor has engaged in churning or excessive trading, please contact the Wolper Law Firm for a free consultation and case assessment to determine if a viable cause of action exists.
+The Wolper Law Firm, P.A. has extensive experience with claims involving churning and excessive trading.
+If you believe that your financial advisor has engaged in churning or excessive trading, please contact the Wolper Law Firm, P.A. for a free consultation and case assessment to determine if a viable cause of action exists.

 Elder Abuse: Elder abuse has become a focal point for state and federal regulators in the securities industry.
 Many states have formed task forces and enhanced existing anti-fraud statutes to address the concerns attendant to the exploitation of an aging “baby boom” population.
 Elderly clients are particularly vulnerable to financial misconduct and crimes.
 Elder abuse may involve unsuitable investment activity, unauthorized trading, breaches of fiduciary duty, excessive trading, or broker theft.
 It is critical that you closely monitor your account statements and confirmations for unusual or unauthorized trade activity.

-The Wolper Law Firm has extensive experience handling claims involving elderly clients.
-If you or a loved one believes that they have been victimized by a financial professional, please contact the Wolper Law Firm for a free consultation and case evaluation.
+The Wolper Law Firm, P.A. has extensive experience handling claims involving elderly clients.
+If you or a loved one believes that they have been victimized by a financial professional, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation.

 Failure to Supervise: Brokerage firms are responsible for the activities of their employees and financial advisors when acting within the course and scope of their employment.
 The Financial Industry Regulatory Authority (FINRA) requires that all brokerage firms implement a reasonable system of supervision that is designed to detect unsuitable investment activity, unusual withdrawals, account losses, or portfolio concentration.
 It is the responsibility of brokerage firm management to ensure that the account activity is consistent with the needs and objectives of the investor.
 If “red flags” are (or should have been) detected, the brokerage firm has a regulatory responsibility to take corrective action in order to protect the investor.